kubermatic/kubermatic/docs/proposals/dehydration.md

 If `spec.dehydrated=true` is set, a `(de-)hydration-controller` needs to ensure the following things:

 1. All nodes are drained completely, evicting all running pods.
 In particular, this needs to deal with `PodDisruptionBudgets` properly (by not honoring them).
-Because of this limitation, the controller might opt for cordoning off all nodes and directly deleting pods (in constrast to using the eviction API to gracefully evict pods), which is a highly disruptive process.
+Because of this limitation, the controller might opt for cordoning off all nodes and directly deleting pods (in contrast to using the eviction API to gracefully evict pods), which is a highly disruptive process.
 1. All MachineDeployments are scaled down to zero to remove the nodes and associated VMs on the cloud provider side.
 The controller needs to store the pre-dehydration replica count in an annotation, so the state before dehydrating the cluster is remembered and can be restored later.
 1. The control plane components in the seed are scaled to zero, either by the `dehydration-controller` or by the controllers usually managing them.
 1. Controllers need to be aware of a cluster being dehydrated and should skip reconciling them.